apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 <br>
 1. Set up two connections between your computer and the nRF52-DK board:

-* A serial connection to communicate with the sensor_tests application and view the sensor data and hardware information via the Mynewt Shell.
+* A serial connection to communicate with the sensors_test application and view the sensor data and hardware information via the Mynewt shell.

-	You can reference the [Serial Port Setup](../get_started/serial_access.md) Tutorial for more information on setting up the serial communication.
+	You can reference the [Serial Port Setup](../get_started/serial_access.md) tutorial for more information on setting up a serial communication.

 * A connection from your computer to the micro-USB port on the nRF52-DK board to power the board and to load the bootloader and application image.